DA0-DA0/dao-contracts/README.md

 We'll do a couple of variable setting in the beaker console to make the commands easier to type out.

-- Set the cw-usdc contract object to a variable called `sc`
+- Set the tokenfactory-issuer contract object to a variable called `sc`
 - All the test accounts are in a variable called accounts.
 Because the test1 account is the owner of the contract (having been the one that created it), we'll save the validator account to a variable called `owner`.
 - We'll create a signer object for the owner account.

 ```
-sc = contract['cw-usdc']
+sc = contract['tokenfactory-issuer']
 owner = account.test1
 signer = sc.signer(owner)
 ```